 If your cake top is only slightly domed, it should be fine.
 These aren’t meant to be perfect-looking cakes, anyway.
 A little unevenness is okay.

 TIP: Double-triple check the size of your sheet pan.
-In doing some research for this post I ran across several blog posts and forums that say the Milk Bar recipes are sometimes inconsistent with the size of sheet pan they call for.
-I found it works perfectly in a 13×9″ rectangular cake pan, so I recommend using that.
+In doing some research for this post I ran across several blog posts and forums that say the Milk Bar recipes are sometimes inconsistent with the size of sheet pan they call for (they call for a "quarter sheet pan").
+But I found it works perfectly in a 13x9" rectangular cake pan, so I recommend using that.

-Money Saving Alteration: The original recipe calls for a 1/2 cup of buttermilk, but since the frosting calls for 4 TBSP whole milk, I’ve adjusted the cake recipe below to use whole milk (mixed with lemon juice or vinegar) to replicate the chemical reaction of buttermilk without spending money on two kinds of milk.
+Money Saving Alteration: The recipe calls for a ½ cup of buttermilk, but since the frosting calls for 4 tablespoon whole milk, you can use ½ cup whole milk mixed with ½ tablespoon lemon juice or vinegar to replicate the chemical reaction of buttermilk without spending money on two kinds of milk.
+Simply mix the two together about 5 minutes before the recipe calls for it to be used.

 The only thing is… hazelnut praline paste is both expensive and hard to find.
 I couldn’t find it in any grocery store near me, and online it was going for almost $20 for 11 ounces, which meant that, even though I was doubling the batch, I’d have leftover praline paste, which I didn’t need.